GoogleCloudPlatform/click-to-deploy/k8s/gitlab/README.md

 kubectl create clusterrolebinding "${GITLAB_SERVICE_ACCOUNT}-rule" --clusterrole="${GITLAB_SERVICE_ACCOUNT}-role" --serviceaccount="${NAMESPACE}:${GITLAB_SERVICE_ACCOUNT}"
 ```

-#### Expand the manifest template
+#### Expanding the manifest template

 Use `helm template` to expand the template.
-We recommend that you
+We recommend that you save the
-save the expanded manifest file for future updates to your app.
+expanded manifest file for future updates to your app.

 ```shell
 helm template chart/gitlab \